Jalalabad Airport: New Jalalabad Airport

 According to MoTCA, a new airport will be built in the Kuz Kunar District of Nangarhar Province.

 Airlines and destinations

 Jalalabad Airport handles only domestic flights.
 According to MoTCA, "there will be three to four flights each week."
 Between August 2021 and July 2022, there were no scheduled airlines operating at Jalalabad Airport except those operated by the Afghan Air Force and United Nations agencies.

 Accidents and incidents

 2010 militant attack

 On 30 June 2010, a car bomb was set off and insurgents stormed the airport.
 According to Zabiullah Mujahid, a Taliban spokesman, said the Taliban were responsible and killed 32 Afghan and non-Afghan security forces.
 According to NATO, there were eight Taliban deaths and one Afghan and one coalition member injured.

 2015 aircraft crash

-11 people, including 6 United States Airmen and 5 passengers and 3 local nationals, were killed when a C-130 Hercules aircraft crashed shortly after take-off from Jalalabad Airport on 2 October 2015.
+14 people, including 6 United States Airmen and 5 passengers and 3 local nationals, were killed when a Lockheed Martin C-130J Super Hercules aircraft crashed shortly after take-off from Jalalabad Airport on 2 October 2015.